-22. My project is small, so I don't need to have partnerships or co-funding, right?
+26. My project is small, so I don't need to have partnerships or co-funding, right?

-A. Partially correct.
-Smaller projects will still be scored on these criteria, but they are not weighted as heavily as for larger ones.
+A. Smaller projects will still be scored on these criteria, but they are not weighted as heavily as for larger ones.
 So yes, a promising smaller project may still receive support even without meeting these two recommended criteria.
+In other words, without partnerships or co-funding, it is easier to get a smaller grant than a larger one.

-23. What costs are not eligible?
+27. What costs are not eligible?

-- A. Ineligible costs will be dealt with on a case-by-case basis; however, in general the following categories in this non-exhaustive list are not covered: - Government staff time; - Work that is part of a government's usual day-to-day activities; - Ministerial-level travel; - Excessive and unnecessary travel; - Sub-contracting not identified in the project proposal.
+- A. Ineligible costs will be dealt with on a case-by-case basis.
+In general the following categories in this non-exhaustive list are not covered: - i Government staff time; - ii Work that is part of a government's usual day-to-day activities; - iii Ministerial-level travel; - iv Excessive and unnecessary travel; - v Sub-contracting not identified in the project proposal.